microsoftgraph/msgraph-training-dataconnect/Demos/02-extract/README.md

     1. The designer will create a new tab for the Office 365 connector.
 Select the **Connection** tab in the connector's editor, then the **New** button.
     1. In the dialog that appears, enter the previously created Azure AD application's **Application ID** and **Password** in the **Service principal ID** & **Service principal key** fields, then select **Finish**.

-        > NOTE: If you created a dedicated Integration Runtime, select it in the **Connect via integration runtime**.
+        > NOTE: If you created a dedicated Integration Runtime, select it in the **Connect via integration runtime** dropdown.

         ![Screenshot creating a new Office 365 connector in Azure Data Factory](./../../Images/adfv2-setup-06.png)